Does car insurance cover hurricane damage?

 When will car insurance cover hurricane damage?

 Your car insurance policy should cover hurricane damage if you carry comprehensive coverage.
-Comprehensive insurance is the coverage type you will likely use if your car is damaged by a storm.
+Also called “other than collision” coverage, it can help pay for various types of loss, like if your car is stolen, vandalized or damaged by fire (to name a few).
 However, if you get into an accident due to hurricane conditions, collision coverage could also come into play.
+This part of your car insurance policy helps pay for your vehicle’s repairs when you’re at fault for an accident.

 Here are some common instances of hurricane damage and how your car insurance may apply in these scenarios:

-- Falling debris damage: If your car is damaged by falling debris during a hurricane, your comprehensive coverage will likely cover the damage.
+- Falling debris: If your car is damaged by falling debris during a hurricane, your comprehensive coverage will likely cover the damage.

 - Strong winds: If hurricane winds flip your car over, comprehensive coverage would likely pay to repair or replace your vehicle.

-- Water damage: Comprehensive auto insurance will cover most instances of vehicle flooding and damage during a hurricane.
+- Water damage: Comprehensive auto insurance will cover most instances of vehicle flooding.

 When will car insurance not cover hurricane damage?